Warning: Bears are wild animals that are dangerous and unpredictable. Do not approach bears or allow them to approach you!

 If you see another visitor breaking these rules, or encounter a bear in a picnic area or campground, on a trail, or in any other developed area, please call (865) 436-1230 or stop at a visitor center to report it.

 Other Threats to Bears

-Non-Native Species: The European wild hog is one of the most direct threats to the black bear.
+Non-native species: The European wild hog is one of the most direct threats to the black bear.
 These pervasive intruders feed on the acorns and other foods that are mainstays of bear diets.
-Another non-native species, the gypsy moth, is expanding its range toward the park.
-This insect defoliates oak trees, weakening them and leaving them susceptible to other insects and diseases which my kill the trees.
+Another non-native species, the spongy moth, is expanding its range toward the park.
+This insect defoliates oak trees, weakening them and leaving them susceptible to other insects and diseases which may kill the trees.
 Not only could bear's food source of acorns be affected, but some of the prime denning spots in old growth trees may be lost.

 Poaching: Unfortunately, the lure of high profits on international markets encourages the poaching of black bears.
 Several cultures believe that bear gall bladders, paws, and claws have medicinal powers or consider them gourmet delicacies.

 Urban Encroachment: Community and private developments near park boundaries are causing a loss in habitat for the bears.
 Poaching activities can be somewhat curtailed, and bear populations can eventually rebound from the losses.
 But once the critical habitats are destroyed, major declines in bear populations are inevitable.
 In addition, bears that venture outside park boundaries into neighboring communities may encounter human food and become unpredictable, dangerous, and a threat to human safety.